hmu332233/clean-code-javascript-ko/README-en.md

 in addition to having a great testing framework, you also need to use a [good coverage tool](http://gotwarlost.github.io/istanbul/).

 There's no excuse to not write tests.
-There's [plenty of good JS test frameworks] (http://jstherightway.org/#testing-tools), so find one that your team prefers.
+There are [plenty of good JS test frameworks](http://jstherightway.org/#testing-tools), so find one that your team prefers.
 When you find one that works for your team, then aim to always write tests for every new feature/module you introduce.
 If your preferred method is Test Driven Development (TDD), that is great, but the main point is to just